-As a coordinator with a focus on teens, Nikki assists CASAs with questions about their cases and develops tools to help them have maximum impact with older children.
+As a coordinator with a focus on teens, Nikki assists CASAs with questions about their cases and develops tools to help them have maximum impact on older children.
 She’s passionate about keeping teens with families and out of institutions.
-A member of the CASA team for a year, she previously served as a caseworker at the Children’s Division and as an officer with the Holts Summit Police Department.
+A member of the CASA team for three years, she previously served as a caseworker at the Children’s Division and as an officer with the Holts Summit Police Department.
 Nikki earned a bachelor’s degree in criminal justice with a minor in psychology.
 She enjoys crafts and spending time with her son in her free time.
 She says her most rewarding experience was hearing that a CASA volunteer had received a call on his birthday thanking him for being the first positive male role model in the child’s life.

 Board Of Directors

-Elizabeth Sheehan, Member
+Elizabeth Sheehan, Secretary

-Melva Dean Lipsey, Ex-offcio
+Melva Dean Lipsey

-*This project was supported by funding made available through the victims of crime act fund administered by the missouri department of social services, office of the director.
-The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the department of justice programs.
+*This project was supported by funding made available through the Victims of Crime Act Fund administered by the Missouri Department of Social Services, Office of the Director.
+The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice programs.

-Jefferson City, Missouri, 65101
+Jefferson City, MO 65101